chjj/blessed/README.md

 Methods for dealing with text content, line by line.
 Useful for writing a text editor, irc client, etc.

-Note: all of these methods deal with pre-aligned, pre-wrapped text.
+Note: All of these methods deal with pre-aligned, pre-wrapped text.
 If you use deleteTop() on a box with a wrapped line at the top, it may remove 3-4 "real" lines (rows) depending on how long the original line was.

 The `lines` parameter can be a string or an array of strings.
 The `line` parameter must be a string.

 - __setContent(text)__ - Set the content.
-Note: when text is input, it will be stripped of all non-SGR escape codes, tabs will be replaced with 8 spaces, and tags will be replaced with SGR codes (if enabled).
+Note: When text is input, it will be stripped of all non-SGR escape codes, tabs will be replaced with 8 spaces, and tags will be replaced with SGR codes (if enabled).
 - __getContent()__ - Return content, slightly different from `el.content`.